What Is Firmographic Data?

 ZoomInfo

-GTM Workspace brings prospecting, engagement, and pipeline management into a single environment.
-You can build target lists, launch outreach sequences, and track results without switching between tools.
-The platform integrates with Salesforce, HubSpot, Microsoft Dynamics, and sales engagement platforms like Outreach and Salesloft to keep your CRM current.
+In practice, enterprise teams use ZoomInfo's GTM Workspace to consolidate prospecting, engagement, and pipeline management into one environment.
+Rather than exporting lists to a separate sequencing tool, sellers build target lists, launch outreach, and track results without switching platforms.
+The system integrates natively with Salesforce, HubSpot, Microsoft Dynamics, Outreach, and Salesloft to keep CRM records current automatically.

 Firmographic filters for industry, size, revenue, location, and growth stage